andrewt3000/web_development/README.md

 [serverless](https://serverless.com/) - cli (serverless) + yaml config file w/ routes (serverless.yml). supports aws, azure, google cloud etc.

 ### Containers / Immutable Infrastructure
-Another devops option is to create your own containers using docker.
+Another deployment option is to create your own containers using docker.
+One advantage of docker containers is you can easily replicate the exact same environment in development, testing, production etc.

 Kubernetes can be used to scale containers to multiple nodes.

 [Terraform](https://www.terraform.io/) - teraform configuration language enables infrastructure as code.
 Cloud agnostic (aws/azure/google etc.) Terraform is used for creating an environment on demand rather than for simply deploying web apps.